 Wound Care for Diabetes, PAD, and Circulatory Problems

-Diabetic foot wounds and ulcers need to be taken very seriously.
+Diabetic foot ulcers and wounds need to be taken very seriously.
 If left untreated, wounds in the feet may become infected, leading to severe illness, and potential loss of limb.
-Ohio Foot and Ankle Specialists specialize in wound care and limb preservation for individuals with diabetes.
+Ohio Foot and Ankle Specialists are experts in wound care and limb preservation for individuals with diabetes.

 Approximately 15% of all individuals who have diabetes will experience a diabetic wound frequently on the bottom of the foot.
 If the wound is not treated, it will progress to an ulcer.
 Diabetic foot ulcers send thousands of individuals to the hospital each year.